thiago-you/stdclass/README.md

     - StdAdapter
     - StdCollections
     - StdObject
+    - Collections
+        - BaseCollection

 ### Requirements
     Min SDK Version >= 19

+### Extending collections
+StdCollections and BaseCollection can be easily extended do add new lists.
+List values can be set on collections.xml (or any other xml resource file), can also use specific translations to get a dynamic list.

+Collections can use tree array types:
+    - Integer keys => collections keys (if not set, use default iteration count)
+    - String values => collections values (required)
+    - String extras => collection extra value (can be used for multiple purposes inside StdAdapter)

+Collections arrays must have the exact same size, otherwise it will be iterate over the smallest.
+Into collections.xml arrays is commonly defined as "name"_keys, "name"_values and "name"_extras.

 ### Import library from Jitpack
     - Add Jitpack repository into you project (build.gradle):